clearbold/craftimport/README.md

 ### Feedback & Next Steps

 Feel free to use Issues for any feedback you have.
-Next step will be to break all the values and conditions in `CraftImportService.php` to a config file for easier usage.
+Next step will be to break all the values and conditions in `CraftImportService.php` out to a config file for easier usage.

 ## v0.2.01